Jobs, Internships & Research

 Opportunities at Smithsonian Folkways

-We are not currently accepting applications for any positions.
+We are currently accepting applications for the following:

-The Ralph Rinzler Folklife Archive and Collection is open to visitors and researchers by appointment.
-To contact the Archives or schedule an appointment, please call 202.633.6438, or email RinzlerArchives@si.edu.
+The Ralph Rinzler Folklife Archives and Collections are open to visitors and researchers by appointment.
+To contact the Archives or schedule an appointment, please contact Greg Adams at AdamsG@si.edu or call 202.633.6512.

 There are a number of opportunities for internships at Smithsonian Folkways Recordings.
 Internships can be from six weeks to one year, full-time or part-time, although working at least 15 to 20 hours per week is preferred.
 Internships are unpaid, but many schools give course credit.
 We are a cross between a record label and a museum so the experience is a mix of non-profit record business and applied ethnomusicology.
 Intern projects are generally in the areas of graphic design, marketing, mail order, recording production, and Web site production with tasks that include writing, social networking, research, mailings, and data compiling and organizing.